m-molinari/arch-by-ansible/test/README.md

-# Ansible playbok for config Arch Linux
+# Ansible playbok for config Debian and Archlinux
-Collection of roles for configure Arch linux
+Collection of roles for configure Debian and Arch linux